scperkins/EJEHardenberg.github.io/public/writing/narrations/stumbling.md

 Caught in the stream of consciousness, he drifts along, keeping his head afloat only by accepting and acknowledging each muse.
-Former lovers flicker through his mind, some staying longer than others, he dweels on one yet the music changes pace and she is gone.
+Former lovers flicker through his mind, some staying longer than others, he dwells on one yet the music changes pace and she is gone.
 Replaced now with an echo, the soloist's part fading away as the entire orchestra carries on.
 Their rythm never ceasing and marching on as time.
 A fragmented counter